lizmat/App-Rak/README.md

 --invert-match
 --------------

 Flag.
-If specified with a trueish value, will negate the result of any match if it has a logical meaning:
+If specified, will negate the result of any match if it has a logical meaning:

   * True -> False

+  * False -> True

   * Nil -> True